Ready Player One “the movie” is great but have you read the book yet?

 I’m still amazed by the movie.
 I just wished they’d market it better.
 I asked around why people didn’t go see the movie and many thought it was another “typical” video game movie.
 Why would they think like that?

 For you to understand this thought and if you didn’t know already most video games don’t have a good track record with critics and fans, take Assassin’s Creed for example.
 It’s true the movie is about a video game but it also makes fun of video games much like Jumanji (2017) did.

-The story is very interesting, you get invested in the main protagonist story but you also care for his online “comrades.”
+The story is very interesting, you get invested in the main protagonist’s story but you also care for his online “comrades.”
 The story is entertaining, engaging, fun, yet grounded with a straightforward message at the end.
-No wonder it was named one of the best books of the year when it was released in 2011 by entertainment weekly, San Francisco Chronicle, Village Voice, Chicago Suntimes, 109.com and the Onion’s AV Club and many more.
+No wonder it was named one of the best books of the year when it was released in 2011 by entertainment weekly, San Francisco Chronicle, Village Voice, Chicago Suntimes, 109.com, and The Onion’s AV Club, and many more.